Government expansion of health care is on the ballot in the most unlikely places

 "Crony interests in big medicine have put a fortune, they put half a million dollars," said Fred Birnbaum, the foundation’s vice president.
 "They have the money for the ads.
 We would love to run ads, but the opposition doesn’t have the funds."

-In Nebraska, the state’s Republican governor Pete Ricketts issued a statement opposing expansion, but has spent little political capitol fighting it.
+In Nebraska, the state’s Republican Gov. Pete Ricketts issued a statement opposing expansion but has spent little political capitol fighting it.
 There, Americans for Prosperity have taken the lead in opposing the ballot initiative, but a spokesperson for the conservative organization told NBC News they were being outspent by the bill’s proponents and had so far run only some digital advertising.

 In Utah, the GOP-controlled state legislature passed an alternative plan earlier this year, spearheaded by the governor, and supported by Mitt Romney — the Republican senate candidate and former presidential candidate who remains the state’s most popular political figure.